devklick/GDMan.Net/README.md

 ### Installing an exact version of Godot

-If you need more precision to install an exact version of godot, you can pass in the `--version` flag with any valid semver value.
+If you need more precision to install an exact version of godot, you can pass in the `--version` option with any valid semver value.

 ```
 gdman install --version 4.2.2